wong2/chatgpt-google-extension/README.md

 4. Enable Developer Mode.
 5. Drag the unzipped folder anywhere on the page to import it (do not delete the folder afterwards).

+### Firefox Installation

+1. Clone the repo
+2. Install dependencies with `npm`
+3. Run `./build.sh firefox`
+4. Go to `about:debugging` and load temporary add-on by selecting any file in the `build` directory

 ### Chrome Web Store

 Still waiting for review